-Many parents are worried about what to feed during cold, cough in kids as children has lack of appetite during this phase.
-But a wholesome small meals and easily digestible diet is recommended to fight the infection and recover well.
-Talk to your baby’s doctor on these food options and plan a diet, also follow your baby’s cues and feed your baby which helps to quickly recover from this phase.
+Many parents are worried about what to feed during cold, cough in kids as children have lack of appetite during this phase.
+But a wholesome small meal and easily digestible diet are recommended to fight the infection and recover well.
+Talk to your baby’s doctor on these food options and plan a diet, also follow your baby’s cues and feed your baby which helps to recover from this phase quickly.
 Let’s get on to check the list of foods and recipes can be given during cold, cough and fever.

 Please read here on home remedies for cold and cough and more information on cold in children and when to see a doctor.

-- For baby’s younger than 6 months, only breastfeeding or formula feeding is recommended during cold, cough and fever.
+- For baby’s younger than six months, only breastfeeding or formula feeding is recommended during cold, cough and fever.

 - Don’t force the baby to eat, instead try to offer the foods he/she prefers.

-- Make sure to give enough fluids like water, warm soups, fresh fruit juices (made with lukewarm water) in order to prevent the baby from dehydration.
+- Make sure to give enough fluids like water, warm soups, fresh fruit juices (made with lukewarm water) to prevent the baby from dehydration.

 - Give your toddler ORS (Oral Rehydration Solution) if your pediatrician prescribed the same.